-TOPIC SELECTED GOALS Corporate Governance & By 2025, we are planning for an above-average Compliance global tax rate of 25% to 27%.
+ΤΟΡΙΟ SELECTED GOALS Corporate Governance & Compliance By 2025, we are planning for an above-average global tax rate of 25% to 27%.
 Ensure that all Symrise sites are audited in accordance with relevant standards.
-Occupational health & "Zero-accident culture" and reduction in frequency of accidents to MAQ7 <1,5 by 2025. safety Maintain a high level of safety management at the facilities.
-Use of water Reduction of water use8 by 15% at all production sites in arid regions by 2025.
+Occupational health & safety "Zero-accident culture" and reduction in frequency of accidents to MAQ &lt;1,5 by 2025.
+Maintain a high level of safety management at the facilities.
+Use of water Reduction of water use by 15% at all production sites in arid regions by 2025.
 Employee empowerment Maintain and expand training courses and employee support at all sites.
-Diversity & At least 30 % women at the first global manageequal opportunity ment level directly below the Executive Board and at least 45% women at the second global management level by 2025.
-Long-term target of 20% women on the Executive Board.
-Maintain and increase site attractiveness, establish Symrise as an "employer of choice".
+Employee empowerment Diversity & equal opportunity Diversity & employee support at all sites.
+At least 30 % women at the first global management level directly below the Executive Board and at least 45 % women at the second global management level by 2025.
+Long-term target of Diversity & employee support at all sites.
+At least 30 % women at the first global manage- ment level directly below the Executive Board and at least 45 % women at the second global management level by 2025.
+Long-term target of 20 % women on the Executive Board.
+Maintain and increase site attractiveness ,